Don Marion Davis: Post-entertainment career

 After leaving the entertainment industry in 1925, he attended the University of Oregon and joined the U.S. Army in 1940, shortly prior to the United States entering World War II.
 He was stationed in Europe during this time as an infantry officer.
 After the war, he remained with the American military and held various positions in different countries, such as South Africa and South Korea.
-He graduated from University of Arizona with a degree in Master of Public Administration.
+He graduated from the University of Arizona with a degree in Master of Public Administration.

 He resided in Tucson, Arizona.
 At the age of 99, he was said to take daily bike rides for 40 minutes.

 He was falsely reported as having died on March 2, 2012, in the 2013 book Obituaries in the Performing Arts, published by McFarland & Company and authored by Harris M. Lentz.

-Marion died of a brief illness at the Tucson Medical Center in Tucson, Arizona on December 10, 2020, at the age of 103.
+Marion died of a brief illness at the Tucson Medical Center in Tucson, Arizona, on December 10, 2020, at the age of 103.